 Care Dependency Grant

-Only people whose financial situation is below a certain level can get the grant.
-The test to decide is called a means test.
-The means test for the care dependency grant depends on the income of the entire family.
-In 2018 the means test for the Care Dependency Grant said that you can get the grant if the joint income of the applicant (you), spouse and child is less than R405 600 a year.
-You can also get a grant if you are a single person with an income of less than R202 800 a year.
+The grant is only available to those whose income is below a specific threshold.
+A means test is the method used to ascertain this.
+The means test for the care dependency grant depends on how much the entire family earns.
+You can get the grant if the joint income of the applicant (you), spouse and child is less than R446 400 a year.
+You can also get a grant if you’re a single person with an income of less than R223 200 a year.
 The income of foster parents will not be taken into consideration.

-You cannot get the grant if the child is in a psychiatric hospital or receives care from a treatment centre.
-You also cannot get the Child Support Grant or the Care Dependency Grant.
+You can’t get the grant if the child is in a psychiatric hospital or receives care from a treatment centre.
+You also can’t get the Child Support Grant and the Care Dependency Grant at the same time.
 You can only get one of these kinds of grants for the child.
-However, you can get a Care Dependency Grant as well as a Foster Child Grant for the same child.
+However, you can get a Care Dependency Grant and a Foster Child Grant for the same child.

 The amount of the grant changes every year.
-In 2018 the grant amount is R1 700 per month.
+The grant amount is R1 980 per child, per month.

 You can apply for the care dependency by filling in an application form at your nearest South African Social Security Agency (SASSA) or counter service point at a Regional Office.
-You do not need to pay anything to make the application.
+You don’t need to pay anything to make the application.

 Your application form will be completed in the presence of an officer from SASSA.
-When your application is completed you will be given a receipt.
+When your application is completed, you’ll be given a receipt.
 The receipt must be kept as proof of your application.
-You will also need to show certain documents and provide some information, including:
+You’ll also need to show certain documents and provide some information, including:

-It will take about thirty working days for your application to be processed and checked and either approved or refused.
-You will get a letter saying whether your application has been approved or refused, and if it is refused the letter will tell you how to appeal.
+It takes approximately 30 business days for your application to be processed, reviewed, and approved or denied.
+You will receive a letter indicating whether your application has been approved.
+If it was not approved, the letter will contain instructions on how to appeal.

-If it is approved, you will start getting payments within three months.
+If it’s approved, you’ll start getting payments within 3 months.
 The payments will be backdated to the day you applied for the grant.
-You can find out what has happened to your application and when you can expect payment by telephoning the SASSA toll-free helpline on 0800 601 011.
+You can find out what’s happened to your application and when you can expect payment by telephoning the SASSA toll-free helpline on 0800 601 011.

 |Government Body:||(The Government of South Africa)|